Satssuki/CarND-Advanced-Lane-Lines/README.md

 #### 5. Combined Masks

 Individual masks were thresholded to a floating point image where each pixel was either 0 or 0.1.
 Then the masks were added together and all pixels with two or more contributions were used.
+Here the full image is shown without the region of interest applied.

 ![alt text][image7]